gaultier/zig-bencode/README.md

 ### Deviations from the standard

-- No check that dictionary keys are ordered (last one wins in case of duplicates)
+- No check that dictionary keys are ordered and unique (last one wins in case of duplicates)

 ## Encode (stringify)